mvolkmann/blog/src/python/python-compared-to-js.md

 - Make the file executable by entering `chmod a+x {file-name}.py`
 - To run it from a terminal, enter `./{name}.py`

+To automatically restart a script when it or a file it imports is modified:

+1. Install Node.js.
+1. `npm install -g nodemon`
+1. If running a JavaScript script, enter `nodemon {name}.js`
+1. If running a Python script, enter `nodemon --exec python3 {name}.py`.

 ## Getting Help

 For Python, see the list of resources at the end.